davidngo0296/sk-resume-poc/README.md

 ### Full Implementation

-#### Starting a New Conversation
+#### Starting a New Workflow

 1. Launch the application: `python main.py`
-2. Select option **1** - "Start new video script creation"
+2. **Select Workflow Type**:
+   - **Option 1**: Video Script Creation
+   - **Option 2**: Social Banner Design
+3. **For Video Script Creation**:
-3. Describe your video script requirements
+   - Describe your video script requirements
-4. The Manager agent will coordinate with the team to create your script
-5. Review and approve the script when presented
+   - Review and approve the script when presented
-6. Receive audio suggestions after approval
+   - Receive audio suggestions after approval
+4. **For Banner Design**:
+   - Describe your desired banner (purpose, style, audience)
+   - Watch as the designer selects banners and evaluator analyzes them
+   - Get approved banners (containing cats) or see rejections with feedback

 #### Pausing & Resuming